 Ivy grows better in the shade, but its all-important autumn flowers bloom once it’s climbed as far as it’s able to and gets its ‘head into the sun’.
 If you can erect a trellis, try common jasmine or a passionflower.
-Trumpet vine (campsis) is self-clinging and grows best against a sunny wall.
-Avoid mile-a-minute plant, Cotoneaster horizontalis, and Virginia creeper, as these are invasive.
+Trumpet vine (Campsis radicans) is self-clinging and grows best against a sunny wall.
+Avoid mile-a-minute plant (Polygonum baldschuanicum), cotoneaster (Cotoneaster spp.), and Virginia creeper (Parthenocissus quinquefolia), as these are invasive.

 The best climbers for a pergola.